hyenatown/standalone-scripts/README.md

 # standalone-scripts
-Just a bunch of small scirpts I wrote for misc use.
+Just a bunch of small scripts I wrote for misc use.